|

 adults must be responsible for their actions.
 The priest's children

+are as important as his ministry.
 This type of forthright statement, followed by

 appropriate action, will gradually contract any sexual underworld which